-Table 1.1: Annualised benefit gains and clients advised by Newcastle Advice Compact - ongoing delivery
+Table 1.1: Annualised benefit gains and clients seen by Newcastle Advice Compact - ongoing delivery

-2014-15 Q4 (14-15) Q1 (15-16) Q2 (15-16) Q3 Q4 Benefit gains £24,166,976 £7,247,975 £6,281,860 £6,610,699 Clients advised 18,901 5,177 5,404 4,725
+2014-15 Q4 (14-15) Q1 (15-16) Q2 Q3 Q4

+Benefit gains £24,166,976 £7,247,975 £6,281,860 £6,610,699

+Clients advised 18,901 5,177 5,404 4,725

-Table 1.1 shows that between quarter 1 (Q1) and quarter 2 (Q2) of 2015-16 there was a 14% reduction in the number of clients advised by the Newcastle Advice Compact.
-During the same period, benefit gains have increased by 5%.
-Newcastle Welfare Rights Service have noted that between Q1 and Q2 benefit gains for carers increased by 72%, benefit gains for adults with a learning disability increased by 56% and benefit gains for families with disabled children increased by 41%.
-This demonstrates the effectiveness of targeting support towards some of the city's most vulnerable residents.
+Table 1.1 shows that between Q1 and Q2 of 2015-16 there was a 14% reduction in the number of clients advised, however during the same period benefit gains have increased by 5%.
+Newcastle Citizens Advice suggest that the reduction in clients seen this quarter is a result of advisors dealing with more complex cases as a result of welfare reforms.
+This quarter the Welfare Rights Service had an increase in benefit gains for groups such as carers, people with a learning disability and families with disabled children.
+This is due to a targeted approach to supporting the most vulnerable residents.

 Additional welfare reform cuts were introduced in the Spending Review and Autumn Statement 2015.
 Despite the removal of the April 2016 Tax Credit cuts, many of these cuts will still apply in Universal Credit - as will the other changes outlined in the Summer 2015 Budget.
 The Government still aim to make a further £12 billion savings by reducing welfare provision by 2020.

-The Institute for Fiscal Studies (IFS) estimate that due to these changes Universal Credit will now effect 2.6 million working families in the UK (around 11,500 families in Newcastle) and on average they will be £1,600 a year worse off than under the current system.
-On a more positive note, the IFS estimate that changes will mean that nationally 1.9 million families (around 8,500 families in Newcastle) will be on average £1,400 a year better off.
-We are awaiting the detail to better understand how the further £12 billion savings will be achieved, and how this will impact on Newcastle residents.
+The Institute for Fiscal Studies estimate that due to these changes Universal Credit will now effect 2.6 million working families in the UK (around 11,500 families in Newcastle) and on average they will be £1,600 a year worse off than under the current system.
+On a positive note they estimate that the changes will mean that nationally 1.9 million families (around 8,500 families in Newcastle) will be on average £1,400 a year better off.
+We are awaiting the detail of much of how the further £12 billon of savings will be achieved.

-The period for the reduction of unemployment benefits ('sanctions') can range from four weeks to three years if claimants fail to comply with work related requirements.
-Organisations such as Citizens Advice Newcastle, Sure Start and Changing Lives continue to raise concerns about the impact of benefit sanctions on vulnerable residents.
-The impact of benefit sanctions are highlighted in the recent report Our Lives: Challenging attitudes to poverty in 2015 which was launched in the House of Commons in November 2015.
-Latest figures from the Department for Work and Pensions (DWP) show that the average number of jobseekers sanctioned in Newcastle has fallen by 31% from the same quarter of the previous year.
+The period for the reduction ('sanctions') of unemployment benefits can range from four weeks to three years if claimants fail to comply with work related requirements.
+Organisations such as Newcastle Citizens Advice (formerly known as Newcastle Citizens Advice Bureau), Sure Start and Changing Lives continue to raise concerns about the impact of benefit sanctions on vulnerable residents.
+The impact of benefit sanctions are highlighted in the recent Our Lives: Challenging attitudes to poverty in 2015 report which was launched in the House of Commons in November 2015.
+Latest figures from the Department for Work and Pensions (DWP) show that the average number of jobseekers sanctioned in Newcastle have fallen by 31% from the same quarter of the previous year.
 This reflects both a reduction in unemployment rates and the partnership approach we have developed with Jobcentre Plus, outlined below, to help residents to avoid benefit sanctions.

-We are continuing to work in partnership to support residents to prepare for Universal Credit.
+• We are continuing to work in partnership to support residents to prepare for Universal Credit.
 Our Universal Credit Triage Trial involved 307 residents and 59 frontline staff.
-On 28 October 2015 Newcastle City Council's Business Cabinet agreed the approach outlined in the report Newcastle's response to the next five years of the Government's welfare reforms.
+On 28 October 2015 Newcastle City Council's Business Cabinet agreed the approach outlined in the report 'Newcastle's response to the next five years of the Government's welfare reforms'.
 This builds on our partnership working and, in particular, the Universal Credit Triage Trial by extending this approach to all services working with residents affected by the welfare reforms.
 To support this we have established a Welfare Reform Operational Group to carry out more detailed work in this area.
 This group will report to the Welfare Reform Board.